 JournalDev is another Java focused site.
 As with most Java focused sites, there's plenty of stuff Android related, which has become somewhat of the dominant reason to use Java, though there is still stuff about Java EE, Web Services, iOS and plenty of other great articles which are pumped out of the site constantly.

-WordPress must follow blogs - because web design blog sites will most times also focus on WP
+Of course, given the popularity of this CMS, it's now to include a number of WordPress must follow blogs - because web design sites will most times also focus on WP.

 There's no lack of websites featuring how to do stuff with WordPress.
 Besides amazing free templates, since 2009, they have recently shifted goals to provide excellent tutorials and collections of themes and plugins for stuff which is very popular with WordPress.